 Estimated Total Overhead Costs/ Estimated Total Allocation Base

 Lets’ understand the calculation with the help of an example.
 For instance, if a company estimates overhead expenses at $10 million for a specific period and the activity cost of the project is $40 million, then the pre-determined rate would be 1:4.
-It means that for every dollar that the company spends on the direct costs, it should assign 25 cents in the overhead cost.
+It means that for every dollar the company spends on the direct costs, it should assign 25 cents to the overhead cost.

 A company calculates this rate at the start of the year.
 An account manager recalculates it if the earlier one gives a result different from the actual or is materially incorrect.
 If there are no significant changes, then the company can continue to use the same in the following year.